 The Ultimate Guide to Instagram for Businesses: Part #1

 What do the family-owned cafe around the corner from your home and a multinational fashion retailer have in common?
 They can both benefit hugely from taking their business to Instagram.
+Instagram for businesses can make a huge difference to the bottom line.

 More and more people are using Instagram to connect with brands.
 The social network boasts over 800 million active monthly users and the highest interaction rate of any social media platform.
 In fact, 80% of users follow a business on Instagram while 200 million Instagrammers actively visit a business profile each day.

 Here, we outline the most effective ways of driving growth to your brand via Instagram without forking out thousands of dollars on paid advertising.
 Whether you’re an Insta-rookie or a veteran of the ‘Gram, our ultimate guide will help you create a solid marketing strategy for your brand on the platform.
+Let’s get in on with this ultimate guide to Instagram for business!

 Make an impression